History of MCC & Open Table MCC

 Death of the MCCQC Identity

-In the 2nd congregational meeting for the year, on August 26 & 27, 2017, the Congregation came up with the decision to close the MCCQC identity.
-Reasons were from the practicality of not being restricted only within Quezon City for its Church facility to the acknowledgement that the MCCQC identity, with all its historical baggage and continuing association with its former pastor prior to 2012, are actually weighing down on its current members and leaders.
-The congregation unanimously decided to forego the MCCQC identity and to move out of the Yellow Upper Room Chapel in Aurora Cubao.
+On August 26 and 27, 2017, the congregation made the decision to close the MCCQC identity.
+The reasons cited included the practicality of not being confined to Quezon City and the historical baggage, particularly the lingering association with the church’s former pastor before 2012, which weighed heavily on both members and leaders.
+The congregation unanimously agreed to relinquish the MCCQC identity and move out of the Yellow Upper Room Chapel in Cubao.

-On its 11th year anniversary celebration, the congregation symbolically closed and ritually “buried” the MCCQC Identity; remembering and cherishing all its memories of celebrations and struggles, lessons learned and mistakes committed, and the many tears, laughters and stories heard in the Church community that was known as Metropolitan Community Church Quezon City.
+During the 11th anniversary celebration, the congregation symbolically closed and ritually “buried” MCCQC.
+They honored and cherished the memories of both celebrations and struggles, the lessons learned and mistakes made, and the many tears, laughter, and stories shared within the walls of the church community.

 Open Table Metropolitan Community Church

-Open Table MCC was officially launched on October 1st 2017 in its temporary worship space in the National Council of Churches in the Philippines (NCCP).
-It honors its original founding year of 2006 as well as its rich MCCQC heritage and history, however it is intentional to start anew and chart its own destiny, history, ministry, community life, and its participation and engagement to the work of Justice in the world, separate and distinct from the MCCQC identity.
+Open Table MCC officially launched on October 1, 2017, in its temporary worship space at the National Council of Churches in the Philippines (NCCP).
+While the church honored its original founding year of 2006 and celebrated its rich MCCQC heritage, it intentionally sought to start anew and chart its own path.
+Open Table MCC aimed to create its own history, ministry, and community life, while actively participating in the work of justice in the world, distinct from the MCCQC identity.

 2018 Proud Faith at the National Cathedral of the Iglesia Filipina Independiente (IFI)